What Is the Fair Debt Collection Practices Act - FDCPA?

 Collection efforts by the original lender

-If you take out a $100,000 loan to start a small business but the business fails, for example, you can’t use the FDCPA as a shield against debt collection.
-The same is true if you take out a $100,000 loan and the original lender is trying to collect.
+If you take out a $100,000 loan to start a small business but the business fails, you can’t use the FDCPA as a shield against debt collection.
+Nor can you use the FDCPA as a shield against the original lender.
+Business debt and the original lender aren’t covered.

 What Is an FDCPA Violation?